aimteaj/aimteaj.github.io/_pages/about.md

 - Large Vision-Language Models and Multimodal LLMs
 - Federated Learning (FL) for Edge-Devices
 - Trustworthy AI, Agentic AI and Cybersecurity
 - Robustness and Security of VLMs and FL
-- Distributed and Edge AI Systems
+- Quantum AI and Post-Quantum Security
-- Quantum AI
+- Computer Vision, 3D Models and Digital Twin
 - Applications in Surveillance, Autonomous Vehicles and Transportation, Ocean Research, Healthcare, and Agriculture.